gatity/camunda-csharp-client/csharp-client/docs/TaskVariableApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new TaskVariableApi(httpClient, config, httpClientHandler);
-            var id = id_example;  // string | The id of the task to retrieve the variable for. var varName = varName_example;  // string | The name of the variable to retrieve. var data = BINARY_DATA_HERE;  // FileParameter | The binary data to be set.
-For File variables, this multipart can contain the filename, binary value and MIME type of the file variable to be set Only the filename is mandatory. (optional) var valueType = valueType_example;  // string | The name of the variable type.
+            var id = "id_example";  // string | The id of the task to retrieve the variable for. var varName = "varName_example";  // string | The name of the variable to retrieve. var data = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // FileParameter | The binary data to be set.
+For File variables, this multipart can contain the filename, binary value and MIME type of the file variable to be set Only the filename is mandatory. (optional) var valueType = "Bytes";  // string | The name of the variable type.
 Either Bytes for a byte array variable or File for a file variable. (optional)

             try
             {